xvnpw/xvnpw.github.io/content/posts/mitigating_ssrf_vulnerabilities_in_go_a_practical_guide_part_2.md

 ## Code

-You can try yourself with code that is ready to run on your machine: https://github.com/xvnpw/ssrf-in-go
+You can try yourself with code that is ready to run on your local: https://github.com/xvnpw/ssrf-in-go

 If you have any comments or feedback, you are welcome to write to me on [Twitter](https://twitter.com/xvnpw).